-With creatures like gorillas, for example, it’s dangerous to get too close.
-Going near a bear’s cubs could also trigger a violent protective response.
+With creatures such as gorillas, for example, it’s dangerous to get too close, and going near a bear’s cubs could also trigger a violent protective response.

-But it isn’t just for your own good that you should follow rules.
-If you do something stupid and are attacked as a consequence, it’s possible the animal involved will be shot to save you or it may be killed later for its violence.
+But following the rules isn’t just for your own good.
+If you do something stupid and are attacked as a consequence, it’s possible the animal involved will be shot to save you or it may be killed later.
 For the sake of animals and yourself, always follow local laws, safety rules and expert advice from guides.